ucsd-cse11-s20/DI06-More-Loops-08-05-2020/ProblemSheet.md

 CSE11
 ```

 to the terminal.
-Notice that the element in the loop must match the type of the elements in the given array (`String` in the example above), but the loop variable name (`message` in the example above) can be any valid variable name in Java.
+Notice that the loop variable's type must match the type of the elements in the given array (`String` in the example above), but its name (`message` in the example above) can be any valid variable name in Java.

 ## Counted for loops
 What we called "Counted for loop" in the readings is the other kind of loop that we have seen.
-Unlike for-in loops, these are not limited to running once per element in an array, and contrary to what their name might suggest, they are not even limited to counting!
+Unlike for-in loops, these are not limited to running once per element in an array, and despite their name, they can do much more than counting!

 Their syntax looks like: